 |Position:||Associate Head Coach|

 In the summer of 2011, Cassandra Turner was promoted to the role of Associate Head Coach.
-This year, she begins her fifth season with the Bobcats.
+This year, she begins her sixth season with the Bobcats.
 Her success in the game -- as a recruiter, teacher of defensive skills, and role model for the highly motivated female athlete -- has affirmed her place among the elite young coaches in the women’s game.

 Turner graduated from Brown University in 2003 with a degree in psychology, and earned a master’s degree in education from Elmira College in 2007.
 She lives in Wallingford, Conn. with her husband Paul.